minchinweb/blog.minchin.ca/content/20250316-sea-of-tranquility.md

 into *how* the science works, it may as well be magic.
 But overall, it adds well to the story and drives it forward, and is presented well.

-The last piece that stood out to be was the despiction of the Covid pandemic.
+The last piece that stood out to be was the description of the Covid pandemic.
 True, this part of the story is set several hundred years in the future, but published in 2022 it is truly is a surprisingly thorough explanation of the emotional realities of what living through the pandemic was like.
 It touches on